sutunam/mage-patch/README.md

     --patches patch-name...
         Restrict the list of the patch to be applied to one or more patch-name, separated by comma.
 The patch-names are listed in the config.json.
+    --continueOnError 1|0 (default 0)
+        Continue applying patch even if an error is returned by a patch.
 ```

 ## Examples